The Bystander Effect: Why Pupils Stay Silent and How

 Pluralistic ignorance training teaches students to recognise when their interpretation of others' calm behaviour may be incorrect (Julinar et al., 2024).
 Educators can demonstrate how people often mask their concern or uncertainty, helping students understand that apparent indifference doesn't necessarily indicate that intervention is unnecessary.
 Additionally, teaching students about graduated response options, from seeking adult help to direct intervention, provides them with a toolkit of actions that vary in personal risk and commitment.

 The bystander effect gained widespread attention following the 1964 murder of Kitty Genovese in New York City, where numerous witnesses allegedly failed to intervene or call for help.
-While later investigations revealed inaccuracies in initial reports, this case prompted psychologists John Darley and Bibb Latané to conduct groundbreaking experiments in the late 1960s.
+While later investigations revealed inaccuracies in initial reports, this case prompted psychologists John Darley and Bibb Latané to conduct influential experiments in the late 1960s.
 Their research demonstrated that individuals are less likely to help when other bystanders are present, revealing key factors such as diffusion of responsibility and pluralistic ignorance that inhibit prosocial behaviour.

 Darley and Latané's seminal studies included staged emergencies where participants believed they were either alone or with others when witnessing someone in distress.
 Results consistently showed that help-seeking behaviour decreased as the number of perceived bystanders increased.
 Their work established that bystander intervention follows a cognitive process involving noticing the event, interpreting it as an emergency, accepting responsibility, and possessing the skills to help (Amelia & Amna, 2025).

 The tragic murder of Kitty Genovese in 1964 New York sparked decades of research into why people fail to help during emergencies.
 Initial reports claimed 38 witnesses watched her attack without intervening, though later investigations revealed this number was exaggerated.
-Nevertheless, the case prompted psychologists John Darley and Bibb Latané to conduct groundbreaking experiments that established the bystander effect as a recognised psychological phenomenon.
+Nevertheless, the case prompted psychologists John Darley and Bibb Latané to conduct influential experiments that established the bystander effect as a recognised psychological phenomenon.

 For classroom practise, teachers can apply these insights through specific strategies.
 First, assign explicit roles during group activities, such as "safety monitor" or "wellbeing checker," which counteracts diffusion of responsibility.
-When discussing school values, use the Genovese case (age-appropriately) to illustrate why personal responsibility matters, helping pupils understand that waiting for others to act can have serious consequences.
+When discussing school values, use the Genovese case (age-appropriately) to illustrate why personal responsibility matters, helping learners understand that waiting for others to act can have serious consequences.

 The bystander effect refers to the phenomenon where individuals are less likely to intervene in an emergency situation when other people are present.
 This happens because they assume that someone else will help, leading to a diffusion of responsibility.